dreamfactorysoftware/platform-wiki/Platform-Documentation/Blog-and-Screencast-Tutorials/Screencasts.md

-The following is a list of screencast tutorials about DreamFactory, and how to use Dreamfactory.
+The following is a list of screencast tutorials about DreamFactory, and how to use DreamFactory.

 ### Overview